 About the map

 Nova Scotia is part of the Maritimes and is almost completely surrounded by the Atlantic Ocean.
 The Northumberland Strait separates Nova Scotia from Prince Edward Island.
-Finally, it’s the Bay of Fundy that is situated in the northeast with New Brunswick.
+Whereas the Bay of Fundy is to the northeast separating it from New Brunswick.